-The Debrief is always looking for new talent in the form of fellow rebellious minds, with ideas for engaging news articles, features, and in-depth investigations.
+The Debrief is always looking for fellow rebellious minds with ideas for engaging news articles, features, and in-depth investigations.

-Our fundamental belief is that the world of tomorrow is built on the progress and imagination of today.
+Our fundamental belief is that tomorrow’s world is built on today’s progress and imagination.
 We explore and report on science, technology, space travel, futurism, and knowledge that exists on the periphery of our current human understanding.

 What we are looking for